 - Strategic Integrated Projects (SIPs) are part of the Infrastructure Plan developed by Government to support economic development and address service delivery in the poorest provinces.
 Each SIP comprises of specific infrastructure components and programmes.
 SIP 15 entails expanding access to communication technology.

-- Find the National Integrated ICT Policy White Paper on the Department of Telecommunications and Postal Services website www.dtps.gov.za.
+- Find the National Integrated ICT Policy White Paper on the Department of Communications and Digital Technologies (DCDT) website www.dtps.gov.za.

-- Department of Higher Education, Science and Technology www.dst.gov.za
+- Department of Higher Education, Science and Technology (DHEST) www.dst.gov.za

 Public Entities and Agencies